rzli6/LCEveryday/Tree/99_Recover_Binary_Search-Tree.md

 ## Note

-What the power of in-order!
+What the power of in-order traversal!
 Do it again!

 [Detailed Solution](https://leetcode.com/problems/recover-binary-search-tree/discuss/32535/No-Fancy-Algorithm-just-Simple-and-Powerful-In-Order-Traversal)